vortex-digital/laravel-simple-auth-installer/README.md

 laravel-simple new foo --auth

-laravel-simple new foo --vuew-auth
+laravel-simple new foo --vue-auth

 laravel-simple new foo --react-auth
 ```

-You can use install with [Laravel Jetstream](https://github.com/laravel/jetstream) as well,
+You can also install with [Laravel Jetstream](https://github.com/laravel/jetstream) as well.

 ## Contributing